 Experienced roofers understand not to roof in the rain, but if the old roof or your fall safety device hasn’t had time to dry, roofing after rain can be risky.

-In coloured, moist areas, asphalt shingles may emit Gloeocapsa magma.
+In colored, moist areas, asphalt shingles may emit Gloeocapsa magma.
 On aging roofs, this form of algae is widely present, which can contribute to sloppy shingles when wet.
 Manufacturing companies have recently taken measures to prevent the growth of Gloecapsa magma by adding copper granules, a toxic ingredient of the algae, into roofing materials to tackle the problem.

 Exposure to extreme heat can be dangerous to roofers as well.
 By having a constant supply of water on the site at all times, make sure everyone on the roofing crew remains hydrated.